phalcon-orphanage/docs/docs/en/security.md

 <a name='setup'></a>
 ## Setting up the component
-This component is automatically registered in the services container as 'security', you can re-register it to setup its options:
+This component is automatically registered in the services container as `security`, you can re-register it to setup its options:

 ```php
 <?php